 Bindi has a lot of experience as a mother and supporting mothers - it's not about teaching what to do but helping you to be strong within yourself.
 Thanks for doing this work - motherhood needs to be more valued.
 Pia - February 2016

 I love the fact that it's a space just to be recognised as a mother, nothing else qualifies your presence.
 My light bulb moments have been tuning in to my creativity and how much better it makes me feel about life.
 I feel closer to my son as it's been a real validation of how important I am as his mother.
 I think the advent of parenting sometimes leads us to forget how unique we are in our children's lives.

-Bindi is like the mum, or trusted professional that you wished had been around at your birth in there after.
+Bindi is like the mum or trusted professional that you wished had been around at your birth in thereafter.
 She can give great clarity in just a few words it's very empowering and has a domino effect as then you can pass this on to those that you love.
-Amanda Walsh, Reading, Berkshire, aged 46 with son aged 9
+Amanda Walsh, Reading, Berkshire, aged 46 with son aged 9 February 2016

 I lacked confidence in my ability to be a good mother.
-I felt guilty and wracked with doubts and nagging thoughts about what I should/ought/needed to be doing.
+I felt guilty and wracked with doubts and nagging thoughts about what I should/ought/ need to be doing.
 These guilty/nagging/doubting thoughts were really hampering my enjoyment of being a mother and getting in the way.
-I was constantly questioning and doubting and doing jobs/to do lists and at times was missing the moment.
+I was constantly questioning and doubting and doing jobs/to-do lists and at times was missing the moment.

 I now feel more confident and have shed some of the guilty/nagging doubts and thoughts and am gradually coming to understand myself more and value more what I do (rather than constantly worrying that I wasn't doing anything of value).